 Begin placing your vegetables around the cheese ball in sections.
 Keep colors separate to make the platter visually interesting.
 You can use any kind of seasonal vegetables, but to keep it Niçoise-forward, be sure to include:

-- Fresh green beans (blanched in boiling water for 1 minute for a more vibrant green)
+- Green beans – fresh, blanched in boiling water for 1 minute for a more vibrant green, or try pickled green beans for a tangy flavor combo

 - Grape or cherry tomatoes (heirlooms are fun!)